electro-framework/todomvc/Readme.md

 # Electro TodoMVC Example

-> *Electro* is a modern PHP web framework for developing web applications and websites.

-> To find out more about the Electro framework, [click here](https://github.com/electro-framework/electro).

-This repository contains a very simple example application that manages a list of TO DOs.
+This repository contains a very simple demonstration web application that manages a list of TO DOs, made with the [Electro framework](https://github.com/electro-framework/electro).

-Although this is not a Javascript framework, we liked the concept behind [TodoMVC](http://todomvc.com), so we decided to create an example application for Electro that uses the same template and operation logic.
+> Although this is not a Javascript framework, we liked the concept behind [TodoMVC](http://todomvc.com), so we decided to create an example application for Electro that uses the same template and operation logic.

 ## Installation